thehatter8/CSVMappy/README.md

 # CSVMappy
-Takes 2 column CSV from my other project (or any with the right setup) and makes a map using QGIS using python libraries,
+Takes 2 column CSV (long,lat) from my GMapsJSONtoCSV project (or any 2 column csv with long,lat) and makes a map using Python and QGIS.

 <img src="https://i.imgur.com/mYvV8Y2.png" alt="Completed Map" title="Completed Map">